 Lots of comfy cushions and great snacks in this Bromley restaurant.

 Why do you find Beckenham a great place to live?

-"After coming to terms with the fact that I could only afford a parking space in zone 1, I soon realised that Beckenham offered the best of both worlds.
+"After coming to terms with the fact that I could only afford a parking space in Zone 1, I soon realised that Beckenham offered the best of both worlds.
 Easy access to Victoria, London Bridge, Dulwich, Croydon & Gatwick amongst others, along with the open spaces and decent house sizes of the suburbs."

 "Beckenham is far enough out of London to have a lovely, village (or small town!) community feel.
 There are great green spaces - Kelsey Park, Croydon Recreation Ground, Beckenham Place Park and more - which make this a family-friendly place to live. "

-"The schools and proximity to London."
+"I love Beckenham because of the schools and proximity to London."